bglynch/planning-finder/README.md

 ## Testing

+### Code Styles
+- #### CSS
     The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)

     <a href="http://jigsaw.w3.org/css-validator/check/referer">